ethersphere/swarm-guide/contents/up-and-download.rst

   Listing files
   -------------

-  A `GET` request with ``bzz-list`` url scheme returns a list of files contained under the path, grouped into common prefixes which represent directories:
+  A `GET` request with ``bzz-list`` URL scheme returns a list of files contained under the path, grouped into common prefixes which represent directories:

   .. code-block:: none